GalenWong/session-1-intro-to-web/README.md

 CSS is the style specifying code for HTML files.
 They have a completely different syntax compared to HTML.

 ### **Stylish**: Create and Link your CSS file to HTML
+- Create a file named `style.css`.
+Under the same directory as your HTML file.
 ```HTML
 <!-- Inside the head tag -->
 <link rel="stylesheet" type="text/css" href="style.css">